KorAP/RKorAPClient/Readme.md

 #### The new way (since March 2023)[^1]: Authorize your RKorAPClient application via the usual OAuth browser flow

+[^1]: This new method has been made possible purely on the server side, so that it will also work with older versions of RKorAPClient.

 1. Follow steps 1-4 of the old way shown above.
 2. Click on the copy symbol ⎘ behind the ID of your client application.
 3. Paste your clipboard content overwriting `<application ID>` in the following example code: